michaelkernaghan/chat-gpt-extract-to-table-demo/README.md

 - Processes multiple emails and ensures all are included in the final output.
 - Generates a markdown table with the extracted information.
 - Handles missing data and includes default values for consistency.
+- Chat GPT 4 is asked to explain the Machine Learning techniques, if any, that it used to extract the entities from the emails.

 ## Requirements